 It makes sense, of course.
 When two generations are brought up on video, one of the most efficient and convenient ways to spread information, they’re bound to prefer it over other methods, which is why it’s become such a popular learning tool.

-You already know that videos are perfect for learning and you might already have a video library in place as part of your training strategy.
+You already know that creating videos are perfect for learning and you might already have a video library in place as part of your training strategy.
 But have you considered the impact of videos on your mobile learning strategy?
 If you combine the benefits of video learning (accuracy, engagement, shareable) with the best part of mLearning (quick, accessible, reviewable), you have the makings of a training strategy that gives learners exactly what they want.

 Sure, it would be easier if learners were always in the same place, at the same time to learn together.
 Of course, it’s not a perfect world: your organization might have any number of branches, and in-person training can be wildly expensive.Utilizing videos for mobile learning allows learners to control their own learning path: they can fast forward through information they already know, rewind to go over concepts they’re having trouble grasping, and review information any time and anywhere.